Exact Algorithms for Computing Generalized Eigenspaces of Matrices via Jordan-Krylov Basis: The time complexity of the algorithm

 \section{The time complexity of the algorithm}

-In this section, we discuss the time complexity of the arithmetic operations over $\K$ of the algorithms presented in the previous sections.
+In this section, we discuss the time complexity of the algorithms presented in the previous sections in terms of the number of arithmetic operations over $\K$.

-The computational complexity of the algorithm depends not only on the size of the input matrix but also on its structure as eigenproblems, including the number of irreducible factors in the characteristic polynomial, their degrees, multiplicities, and the way all the minimum annihilating polynomials are factored into irreducible factors.
-Thus, the analysis of computational complexity for a general matrix will become extremely complicated.
+The computational complexity of the algorithm depends not only on the size of the input matrix but also on its structure as an eigenproblem, including the number of irreducible factors in the characteristic polynomial, their degrees, multiplicities, and the way all the minimum annihilating polynomials are factored into irreducible factors.
+Thus, the analysis of computational complexity for a general matrix will become highly complicated.
 Therefore, we treat a special but typical case with the following assumptions.